bvibber/OGVKit/README.md

 # Prerequisites

 * Mac OS X 10.9 machine
-* Xcode 5.0.1 with iOS 7.0 SDK and CLI tools installed
+* Xcode 5.1 with iOS 7.1 SDK and CLI tools installed
 * install autoconf, automake, and libtool from Homebrew
 * (...hopefully that's it...)

-# Building
+# Building dependencies

 First, get the source: